Work in this area generally covers:

 inspection of the involved equipment, in current condition, including in damaged condition (such as crashed vehicles); and when available for operation, during operation (such as industrial equipment)

-Hazardous levels of Carbon Monoxide (CO) can be created in occupied locations by inappropriate use of Combustion Equipment, or by malfunctioning Combustion Equipment and/or related Systems, including HVAC, with implications relating to equipment operation, equipment design and integrity, and CO hazard warnings.
+Hazardous levels of Carbon Monoxide (CO) can be created by inappropriate use of Combustion Equipment, or by malfunctioning Combustion Equipment and/or related Systems, including HVAC (heating, ventilation & AC), with implications relating to equipment operation, equipment design and integrity, and CO hazard warnings.

 for more information,